Permanent Hairstyles (Perms)

 May 2026

 Permanent hairstyles, or "perms," involve chemical treatments that restructure hair to create lasting curls or waves by altering disulfide bonds in hair keratin.
-While perms provide durable cosmetic effects, they can damage hair shaft integrity, cause scalp irritation, and pose systemic health risks.
-Issues such as irritant contact dermatitis and acquired trichorrhexis nodosa are highlighted in case studies.
-To minimize harm, it is crucial to assess clients properly, choose the appropriate perm type, follow safe application techniques, and ensure post-treatment care.
-This chapter offers guidance on the chemical principles, clinical complications, and practical recommendations for safe perm practices.
+While perms provide durable cosmetic effects, they can compromise hair integrity, cause scalp irritation, and pose systemic health risks.
+Issues such as irritant contact dermatitis and acquired trichorrhexis nodosa have been reported.
+Proper client assessment, perm selection, safe application, and post-treatment care are essential to minimize harm.
+This chapter offers insights into the chemical principles, clinical complications, and practical recommendations for safe perm practices.